 In addition to hearing cases and making recommendations for the disposition of pending cases, the Legal Division's Administrative Law Judges and other attorneys provide legal advice and guidance to the Commissioners, Commission staff, representatives of the utilities regulated by the Commission, and the general public on a daily basis.
 The Legal Division's Administrative Law Judges and attorneys also handle any other legal responsibilities which arise.
-Such matters can range from representing the Commission in court cases and personnel senting the agency in administrative proceedings to representing the agency other state agencies and federal agencies.
+Such matters can range from representing the Commission in court cases and personnel proceedings to representing the agency in administrative proceedings conducted by other state agencies and federal agencies.